 There are no publicity requirements for most applications for lawful development certificates, non-material amendments, advertisement consent or prior approval, and these applications may be determined at any time.

 You can view application details online using our planning application search, or at our office in Kendal during office hours (please call ahead to make sure the file is available to avoid a wasted journey).
-We do not normally display letters of objection and support from the public on our website, but we are working on this.
-In the meantime, these can be viewed on the application file at our Kendal office.
+From 1 August 2018 letters of objection and support from the public will be displayed on our website.

 Yes, anyone can read your comments.
 Representations made on a planning application are a matter of public record.
-Anyone can view them on the application file.
-We may also display them on our website.
+Anyone can view them on the paper application file up to 1 August 2018, after which they will be displayed on our website.

 You can find out more about how applications for planning permission are decided in the Government’s National Planning Practice Guidance.